lvgl/lvgl/docs/intro/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To work with an operating system where tasks can interrupt each other (preemptively) you should protect LVGL related function calls with a mutex.
-See the :ref:`os_interrupt` section to learn more.
+See the :ref:`porting/os/operating system and interrupts [0-1]` section to learn more.